guanxi/guanxi-core/readme.txt

   This is the Guanxi Identity Provider web application.
 You can copy it to your web application root, configure and run it.

-SP/dist/webapp
+SP/dist/webapp/guard
+SP/dist/webapp/engine
-  This is the Guanxi Service Provider web application.
-You can copy it to your web application root, configure and run it.
+  These are the Guanxi Service Provider web applications.
+You can copy them to your web application root, configure and run them.

 WAYF/dist/webapp
   This is the Guanxi WAYF web application.
 You can copy it to your